richb-hanover/OpenWrtScripts/README.md

 _[This script has not been converted yet]_

-This script configures OpenWrt to create an IPv6 tunnel via Hurricane Electric.
+The `tunnelbroker.sh` script configures OpenWrt to create an IPv6 tunnel via Hurricane Electric.
 It's an easy way to become familiar with IPv6 if your ISP doesn't offer native IPv6 capabilities.
 There are three steps:

 1. Go to the Hurricane Electric [TunnelBroker.net](http://www.tunnelbroker.net/)  site to set up your free account.
 There are detailed instructions for setting up an account and an IPv6 tunnel at the